Euclid Quick Data Release (Q1). The average far-infrared properties of Euclid-selected star-forming galaxies: Discussion

 \subsection{Comparison to the MAMBO simulation}

 A number of simulations able to reproduce \Euclid observations have been investigated, including the MAMBO (Mocks with Abundance Matching in BOlogna; \citealt{girelli2020}) mock catalogue.
 The MAMBO catalogue is based on the Millennium Simulation \citep{springel2005} with physical properties prescribed using Empirical Galaxy Generator (\texttt{EGG}) code \citep{schreiber2017} across 3.14\,deg$^2$.
-In particular, magnitudes in the \Euclid bands, as well as far-IR flux densities at the \Herschel and SCUBA-2 bands used here, were calculated from the simulation by Euclid Collaboration: Parmar et al.~(in prep.) and used to construct a mock \Euclid catalogue at the depth of the Q1 catalogue (equal to the depth of the Euclid Wide Survey).
-Simulated stacked far-IR flux densities of star-forming MS galaxies were then calculated within the same redshift and stellar mass bins used here, from which we fit the same modified blackbody SEDs.
+In particular, magnitudes in the \Euclid bands, as well as far-IR flux densities at the \Herschel and SCUBA-2 bands used here, were calculated from the simulation by \citet{parmar2026} and used to construct a mock \Euclid catalogue at the depth of the Q1 catalogue (equal to the depth of the Euclid Wide Survey).
+Simulated stacked far-IR flux densities of star-forming MS galaxies were then calculated within the same redshift and stellar mass bins used here, from which we fitted the same modified blackbody SEDs.

 From this simulation we found slightly higher far-IR SFRs (although by a factor ${<}\,2$) and dust masses (also larger by a factor ${<}\,2$), with no significantly different redshift trends compared to our measurements.
-Interestingly, the simulated dust temperatures as a function of time are well-recovered by our pipeline, which we show in \cref{fig:Td_z_sim}.
+Interestingly, the simulated dust temperatures as a function of time are well-recovered by our pipeline, as show in \cref{fig:Td_z_sim}.
 The simulation does not show the same plateauing behaviour as with our measurements, but instead decrease monotonically with time across the entire redshift range investigated here.
 This difference can be attributed to details of \texttt{EGG}, which assigns dust temperatures using an equation linear in redshift (Eq.
 14 in \citealt{schreiber2017}) as opposed to quadratic in redshift, which better matches our observations.